Sign In

 Australia has been free from rinderpest, peste des petits ruminants, sheep and goat pox, contagious caprine pleuropneumonia and Rift Valley Fever during the 12 months immediately prior to collection of the semen to be exported and up until its date of dispatch and no vaccination against these diseases took place during that period

-Australia has been free from foot and mouth disease during the 12 months immediately prior to collection of the semen to be exported and up until its date of dispatch and no vaccination against this disease took place during that period
+Australia has been free from foot and mouth disease during the 24 months immediately prior to collection of the semen to be exported and up until its date of dispatch and no vaccination against foot and mouth disease took place during that period.

 Annex 1 to standard EU-approval checklist -Role of the centre veterinarian - Semen

-As stipulated in EC Directives, approved semen collection and storage centres must be under the permanent supervision of a centre veterinarian.
+As stipulated in EU Commission Delegated Regulations, approved semen collection and storage centres must be under the permanent supervision of a centre veterinarian.

 The scope of supervision of the centre veterinarian must be indicated in the centre's operations manual.